 It’s far better to keep your options open – and that means having multiple prospective employers in play at the same time.
 Even if you’re applying for your dream job, you should be on the lookout for other opportunities.
 Equally, if an opportunity comes your way that you weren’t expecting, it’s wise to hustle for other roles so you have something to compare a potential job offer against.

-If you would like to find out how to get the most out of your job search, get in touch with the team at Talent International.
+If you would like to find out how to get the most out of your job search, get in touch with our team.